MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 > There are free Bash shells available for Windows, too, including [Cygwin](https://www.cygwin.com/) and [Git for Windows](https://git-for-windows.github.io/).
 If you use Windows and care to install a Bash shell (or already have one installed), feel free to skip the PowerShell steps below and follow the instructions for Linux and OS X users.

-1. Create a directory in your local file system; give it any name you'd like.

-1. In the directory you just created, create a subdirectory named "images".
-Copy 5 to 10 JPG files with the file-name extension .jpg into the "images" subdirectory.
+1. At a command prompt, navigate to the directory containing this lab.
+In that directory, you'll find a subdirectory named "resources" containing a number of JPG images.

-1. If you're using Windows, **skip to Step 6**.
+1. If you're using Windows, **skip to Step 5**.
 The next few steps are for students running Linux, OS X, and other operating systems that support Bash scripts.

-1. Open a Bash shell and go to the directory containing the "images" subdirectory.
-Use your favorite text editor to create a file named copyimages.sh containing the following statements.
+1. In the lab directory — the one containing the "resources" subdirectory — use your favorite editor to create a text file named copyimages.sh containing the following statements.
 Be sure to replace *[accountname]* with the name of your storage account, and *[accountkey]* with the key you copied to the clipboard in [Exercise 2](#Exercise2):

 	<pre>
-	cd images
+	cd resources
 	for f in *.jpg
 	do
 	    azure storage blob upload -a [accountname] -k [accountkey] "${f##*/}" images "${f##*/}"